 - Change or modify your actions or change or modify the goals, as necessary.

-The feedback cycle of monitoring, evaluation and change, as necessary, then continues until your goals are attained.
+The goal pursuit cycle of monitoring, evaluation and change, as necessary, then continues until your goals are attained.

 This is it mapped out.

-And here it is fleshed out by way of this an example.
+Here is the goal pursuit cycle fleshed out by way of this an example.

 Let’s assume you decide that need to increase your confidence and demonstrate the ability to take more responsibility at work.

-It’s likely you’ll need to focus on two or three different goals to get you where you ultimately want to be but, for this example, we’ll focus on just one goal.
+It’s likely you’ll need to focus on two or three different goals to get you where you ultimately want to be but, for this example, we’ll focus on the pursuit of just one goal.

 Let’s say that you decide you want to lead the next three meetings with potential clients and close a deal with at least one of them.